 Fortunately, Brodin has been back at the top of his game over the last two seasons.
-In fact, he’s even managed to increase his offensive output as he has 51 points in his last 112 games (0.46 points per game).
-JFresh Hockey even has him listed as one of the top defensive defensemen in the NHL as recently as a year ago, which shows just how important he is to the franchise.
+In fact, he’s even managed to increase his offensive output as he had 53 points in 126 games between 2020-21 and 2021-22 (0.42 points per game).
+JFresh Hockey even had him listed as one of the top defensive defensemen in the NHL as recently as a year ago, which shows just how important he is to the franchise.
 If he can continue playing that way for the remainder of his seven-year, $42 million contract, he will remain as one of the best defensemen in Wild history.

 Round 1, 28th Overall – Zack Phillips, C (Saint John Sea Dogs, QMJHL)